jedisct1/turbocrypt/README.md

 # Verify an entire directory
 turbocrypt verify --key my-secret.key encrypted-documents/

+# Quick verification (only checks if you have the correct key)
+turbocrypt verify --quick --key my-secret.key encrypted-documents/
 ```

 This is useful for checking backups or verifying files after transferring them.

+**Quick vs Full Verification:**
+- `--quick`: Only verifies the header MAC (checks if you have the correct key).
+Much faster but doesn't verify data integrity.
+- Full verification (default): Checks both the header MAC and content, ensuring both key correctness and data integrity.

 ### Setting Up Defaults